trackmastersteve/alienfx/README.md

 AlienFX is a Linux utility to control the lighting effects of your Alienware computer.
 ============
 At present there is a CLI version (alienfx) and a gtk GUI version (alienfx-gtk).
 And has been tested on both Debian and Fedora.
-Arch is are still a work in process.
+Arch is still a work in process.

 Dependencies:
 ------------